jarrarhaider1214/docs/pages/user-guide/components/network/aws-network/aws-network.md

 Amazon VPC provision a logically isolated section of the Amazon Web Services (AWS) cloud where user can launch AWS resources in a virtual network.
 User can have complete control over virtual networking environment, including selection of IP address ranges, creation of subnets, and configuration of route tables and network gateways.

-> It is recommended to have good knowledge of networking components before configuring it.
+> It is recommended to have basic knowledge of networking components before configuring it.
 To learn more, click [here](https://aws.amazon.com/vpc/).

 Here are the configurations option that will be available to user while configuring network cluster for Application deployment.